API Reference

 note

-For Cypress, the common methods in the *Controller classes are implemented as custom commands.
+For Cypress, the methods in the *Controller classes are implemented as custom commands.
 See Controller Custom Commands for Cypress for more information.

 PlaywrightController